 Uniting business history and global environmental history

 Andrew Smith, University of Liverpool Management School, University of Liverpool Chatham Street, Liverpool L69 7ZH, United Kingdom. a.d.smith@liverpool.ac.uk Kirsten Greer, Canada Research Chair in Global Environmental Histories and Geographies, Nipissing University, 100 College Drive, North Bay, Ontario, Canada kirsteng@nipissingu.ca

+Abstract: This paper introduces the papers in the Special Issue and explains its aims.
+It observes that scholars in both environmental and business history are increasingly interested with the question of how knowledge flows over long distances, which is the central theme of this special issue.
+The introduction also serves to establish the relevance of the papers to academics who research ‘environmental knowledge management’.
+Although this term did not exist during any of the historical periods covered by the papers in this special issue, the firms discussed here were nevertheless engaged in this complicated task.

+Keywords: environmental history; global history; environmental data; history of environmental knowledge management’

 Uniting business history and global environmental history